csbg/SplineOmics/README.md

 docker pull ghcr.io/thomas-rauter/splineomics:0.1.0
 ```

-### Running the Docker Container in Interactive Mode
+### Running the Docker Container

-To run the Docker container in interactive mode, you can use the
+To run the Docker container, you can use the following Bash command.
-following command.
-This will start a container and open a bash shell,
-allowing you to run your analysis interactively within the container.
-This command needs to be run in a dir where the subdirs input and output
+This command needs to be run in a dir where the subdirs `input` and
-exist.
-Place your data and meta (and annotation) files in input, and
+`output` exist.
+Place your data and meta (and annotation) files in
-receive your output from the package in the output dir.
+`input`, and receive your output from the package in the `output` dir.

 ``` sh
 docker run -it -d \